 This week, the state Public Education Department released teacher evaluation data.
 According to the PED, about 47 percent of teachers were ranked “effective” and 24 percent were ranked “highly effective.”
 Earlier this spring, NMiF covered protests over the PARCC exam through conversations with students and New Mexico Education Secretary Hanna Skandera, which is now part of the evaluation process for teachers.
 A panel of Albuquerque teachers will join us in studio to talk about testing and teacher evaluation.

 Host Gene Grant and the line opinion panelists share their take on the debate over teacher evaluations.
 They also discuss a recently released report on a contract between Taser International and the Albuquerque Police Department that was negotiated while Chief Ray Schultz was still head of the department.
 Schultz is now a contractor with the company.
 The report from State Auditor Tim Keller alleges that the Taser contract violated procurement law.

 Michael Riordan – Chief Operations Officer for the City of Albuquerque

 David Wood, president of the Greater Gardner Neighborhood Association

 Sarah Gustavus, @SarahGustavus

-The Co-Producers of NEW MEXICO IN FOCUS are Megan Kamerick and Sarah Gustavus.
+The Producer of NEW MEXICO IN FOCUS is Sarah Gustavus.
 Associate Producer is Kathy Wimmer.
 Funding for this program was provided in part by the McCune Foundation Communications Fund, Santa Fe Community Foundation.